graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 than the `Parser` and `Validator` delegates, or scalar coercion methods, which will not trigger the unhandled exception handler.

-In version 8.1 and newer, you may use the `[ArgumentValidator]` attribute to define a custom argument validator as shown in the below example:
+In version 8.1 and newer, you may use the `[ValidateArguments]` attribute to define a custom argument validator as shown in the below example:

 ```csharp